Helium6CRES/rocks_analysis_pipeline/README.md

 ### Tools to investigate event classification quality and to conduct analysis.

 * **Investigate results:**
 	* Grab the saved experiment and investigate the quality of the analysis.
+	* Download the files locally to your computer to do further analysis. eg.
+	* `scp heathh6@wulf.npl.washington.edu:/data/raid2/eliza4/he6_cres/katydid_analysis/saved_experiments/Ne19_Spectrum2025_QSTQWP_1millKp_07272025_LTF2025_MBEB_511cut_aid_15/tracks.csv .`
+	* Suggestion is to use `Helium6CRES/coral_reef/heather/Harrington2025Analysis`
+	* `LoadData2025` correctly combines 1s environment data and monitor rates from root_files.csv with tracks_[fid].csv
+	* Edit `LoadData2025` to apply standardized cuts on tracks, field-wise cuts, and monitor rate cuts.
+	* Read in data with the standardized
+	`file_summary, rid_summary, field_summary, valid_tracks = LoadData2025.get_valid_tracks_and_mon_norm(exp_name, aid, drop_rids, offline=use_offline_counts, mon_cut=mon_cut)`
+	* Produces three summary dataframes and a df of all the remaining valid tracks with additional environmental data added.
+	* `Helium6CRES/coral_reef/heather/Harrington2025Analysis` contains example scripts for several specific studies, as well as the GeneralTrakPlotting.py whihc contains gernal plotting functions that I use often.

+	* (old) This was Drew's pipeline and has not been maintained.
+Use at your own risk.
 	* This is to be done locally using `class ExperimentResults` in module `results.py`.
 	* A full demo of how this is done is here: `/rocks_analysis_pipeline/demo/rocks_analysis_demo.ipynb`.
 	* Copy the `.ipynb` into your own directory suitable for analysis and give it a try.
 Make neat plots like the one you see in the top of this readme.